alaa22333/React-Dashboard/README.md

-# React Dashboard  !Alt src/assets/logo.png
+# React Dashboard  !Alt text !Logo
 This project is a React dashboard with light/dark control, color catalog, and integration with Chart.js and FullCalendar tools.
 It also uses MUI and Material Tailwind for styling.

 ## Features